pema99/Raytracer/README.md

 ### How do I use it?
 You shouldn't, this is a toy/learning project.
-If you really want to, build with VS2017 and run either Raytracer.Core or Raytracer.Frontend.
+If you really want to, build with VS2017 or later and run either Raytracer.Core or Raytracer.Frontend.

 ### (Insert other software) is faster and/or better.
 Yes.